sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 The solution is **dependency inversion**: high-level policies should not depend on low-level details.
 This topic has been covered extensively elsewhere, so here’s the short version: lower-level components must conform to an interface defined at a higher level.
 Control still flows from high to low abstraction layers, but the *dependencies* flow upward—high-level code is unaware of how the interface is concretely implemented.

-Languages with full runtime polymorphism natively support this.
-C does not.
-There is no virtual function table or class hierarchy.
-But a vtable is just a table of function pointers—something C *can* express.
-So in C, we provide our own layer of indirection using structs of function pointers.

 Let’s dig into our logger example.
 The naive implementation might be structure like this, with the a component utilizing a logger containing a direct or transitive dependency on a specific logger implementation:
 {{< mermaid >}}
 graph TD